T

 Destination-specific money tips

-• ATMs are plentiful in Jaipur, but use those attached to reputable banks to avoid issues.
-Some ATMs may charge a fee.
+• While ATMs are plentiful, use those attached to reputable banks to minimize risk and potential fees.